andrewx101/particle_tracking/README.md

 ​	`tr` (4-column double): the tracking data See the README of [Track Analysis](https://github.com/andrewx101/track_analysis/) app for details.

+If the `Stage motion canceling` is checked, common motion of all particles were canceled.
+The corrected tracks are saved instead of the raw ones.

 If any of the three set of data are empty the app will notice you in the “Message” textbox.
-In any case, the full path of the output file will be given in the “Message” textbox
+In any case, the full path of the output file will be given in the “Message” textbox.

 ### Footnotes
 [^1]: Please refer to [this website](https://site.physics.georgetown.edu/matlab/) for more details.